kaibyao/fbkl-rust/notes/draft_pick_options.md

     3. Has the following Amendment Types:
         * `Nullify` / `Removal` / `Cancel` - Removes the effect of an option.
         * `Amend` - Changes the effect of the targeted option or adds to it.
+    4. Also similarly can't be traded after its initial creation and exists in the same space as the draft pick option(s) to which it is attached.

 This also means that I cannot continue in fleshing out trade processing until I implement the above.